 An Atelier book sets itself apart in at least two ways.
 The first is by addressing the problems and possibilities of ethnographic inquiry in the twenty-first century.
 These include the matter of evidence, conceptual reach, and thematic urgency, as well as narrative voice and analytical innovation.
 Atelier is defined by neither a particular region nor any of anthropology’s four fields, but rather by a commitment to the art of ethnography.
 The second is by participating in a sociality of sustained, critical reflection.
 The aim of this series is to generate a group of scholars from all career stages working together towards the completion of each author’s respective book project.

-Those interested in submitting to the series should email a CV, two-page synopsis of their book (limit 1,000 words), Table of Contents, draft Introduction, and a sample chapter (if available) to the series editor no later than June 1, 2022, to firstname.lastname@example.org.
+- Those interested in submitting to the series should email a CV, 2-3 page synopsis, table of contents, draft introduction, and a sample chapter to the series editor Kevin O'Neill no later than June 1, 2023 at firstname.lastname@example.org.

-The finalists will participate in a series workshop at the American Anthropological Association Annual Meeting, where they will workshop their manuscripts with other participants, the series editor, and the press editor.
-Rigorous engagement shall be paramount.
+- The finalists will participate in a series workshop at the American Anthropological Association Annual Meeting, where they will workshop their manuscripts with other participants, the series editor, and the press editor.
 Manuscripts then go through the University of California Press’s standard review and approval process.
-Authors will also be invited to speak at the University of Toronto.

 Kevin Lewis O’Neill is Professor and Director of the Centre for Diaspora & Transnational Studies at the University of Toronto.

-Kate Marshall is the anthropology editor at University of California Press.
+Kate Marshall is the Senior Editor for Anthropology at University of California Press.

 Jacob Doherty, University of Edinburgh